Youniwemi/aiify/readme.txt

 = Optimized Formatting =
 AI-generated content is already formatted using Blocks such as Headings, Lists, Paragraphs, and Quotes as well as inline styles such as bolding and italic.

-= Preconfigured Prompts =
-Preconfigured prompts for SEO-optimized and engaging generated content
+= Preconfigured and Customizable Prompts for SEO-Optimized Content = Explore our preconfigured prompts designed to help you create SEO-optimized and engaging content.
+Tailor these prompts to your specific needs and enjoy the flexibility of customizable content generation.

 = High-Quality Content =
 Create high-quality content that engages and converts your audience